tp-neal/stm32-self-balancing-robot/README.md

 ## Usage

 Once the firmware is flashed, power on the robot.
 It must be held level on a flat surface for a few seconds to allow for IMU calibration.
-The firmware takes an average of initial accelerometer readings (exact amount can be changed by making tweaks to the macro) to calculate a pitch offset.
+The firmware takes an average of the sum of several initial accelerometer readings to calculate a pitch offset (exact amount of samples can be changed by making tweaks to the IMU_CONFIG_NUM_SAMPLES macro in main.c).
 This process zeroes out any inherent sensor bias or slight mounting imperfections.

 A message will be printed over the UART line indicating that calibration is in progress, followed by a message with the calculated offset angle upon completion.

 After calibration, the robot will immediately enter its balancing routine.
 When slightly tilted upright, the motors will engage to maintain balance.

-When the robot falls below a specified angle in which it determins it has "tipped over," it kills power to the motors to save power, and resets the PID loops running itegral sum to prevent from overadjustments when the robot's pitch is rectified.
+When the robot falls below a specified angle in which it determines it has "tipped over," it kills power to the motors to save power, and resets the PID loops running itegral sum to prevent from overadjustments when the robot's pitch is rectified.

 ### Real-time PID Tuning